Making an import declaration in your records

 • details of any supporting documents, including the serial numbers, where appropriate, needed before the goods can be released

-• details of the person you’re representing if you are making a declaration on behalf of someone else
+• details of the person you’re representing if you’re making an import declaration on behalf of someone else

-The next step depends whether your goods are imported to inventory-linked locations, or locations that are not inventory-linked.
+The next step depends on which type of location your goods are imported to:

-Inventory-linked locations are linked to customs by computer.
+• inventory-linked locations — locations linked to customs by computer

-Locations that are not inventory-linked, are not linked to customs by computer.
+• locations that are not inventory-linked — locations not linked to customs by computer

 Inventory-linked premises